pmorch/c4viz/README.md

 The above docker command mounts a local directory, which is useful for local development and for editing of `.dsl` files.
 You can also build your own docker image directly containing your `.dsl` file(s) so it is self-contained.

+The `pmorch/c4viz` uses the [docker hub image](https://hub.docker.com/r/pmorch/c4viz).
+In the above example, it uses the `:latest` tag but you might want to pick a fixed version.

 ### Run from command line